ykadec/week_1_homework/README.md

 Add your `<table>` and `</table>` tags above and below all of the content, first of all.
 Next, we need to put each line of text within a `<td>` and within a `<tr>`.
 That would produce a single-column table for us to start with.

-Multiple cursors will come in handy for this.
-Here's a short video I recorded to demonstrate.
+Multiple cursors will come in handy for this: https://www.sublimetext.com/docs/2/column_selection.html

+On Mac, hold Option while left-click dragging; Windows, hold Alt while right-click dragging.
+Here's a short video I recorded to demonstrate:

+<iframe src="https://player.vimeo.com/video/123753248" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### The Schedule: Phase 2